 Check out our reviews here.

 The Cottage: Our wooden floors and floor tiles mean that you can relax, whilst your dog makes him/herself at home in the Cottage.
 Please bring your own dog bed, bowls and towel.
 There’s space in the kitchen for your dog’s bed; and to prevent them from going on the furniture at night, you can keep them in the kitchen by closing the door.
 We ask that you do not allow your dog upstairs, as this would necessitate a deep clean to ensure our guests who have dog allergies are not affected.
-The stairgate at top of the stairs is a useful way to keep your them downstairs.
 If it is essential to sleep beside your dog, please use ‘Beach Hut’, our Annex building, which is tiled (and has underfloor heating).

 The Garden: Our enclosed seaside garden is made up of paving, shingle, and The Lookout.
 Because the garden is shingle, we ask you to please toilet your dog on the beach or on the front drive.
 Dog poo carries a risk of passing on toxocariasis, which is particularly dangerous to young children between 2 and 7 years.
 Please keep our garden free of dog poo, so that we can keep the children that visit us safe.
 The Lookout is a perfect place for dogs to crash out in front of the woodburner, after being on the beach.